killercup/scribbles/content/posts/2026-05-02-niche-int-types-in-rust.md

 impl Pos {
     pub const fn get(self) -> i32 {
-        // zero-cost: the u32 is already in rang self.0 as i32
+        // zero-cost: the u32 is already in range self.0 as i32
     }
 }